Test your Wifi Connection

 - These can be things such as obstacles in the way of the signal (big metal objects, big thick walls, double glazing, fridges, microwaves and other devices), the position of your wireless router.

-- Router, or interference from neighbouring networks called ‘channel interference’.
+- Router, or interference from neighboring networks called ‘channel interference’.

 - If your wifi router is an older model with outdated firmware, this may affect your signal strength.